 Alignment Becomes a Continuous Condition, Not a Periodic Event

-Alignment becomes a continuous condition rather than a periodic achievement.
-When merchandising, design, product development, and planning teams are all working from the same real-time view of the evolving assortment — with each function’s perspective visible in the context of the full line — misalignments surface earlier, when they are still inexpensive to address.
+When merchandising, design, product development, and planning teams all work from the same real-time view of the evolving assortment — with each function’s perspective visible in the context of the full line — misalignments surface earlier, when they are still inexpensive to resolve.

 AI Contributes to Decisions — Not Just to Execution